 Recommended High School Preparation: Fifteen units of high school work are required for admission.
 The following units are recommended:

 Students will find it advantageous to have had at least one year each of algebra, biology, chemistry, and physics.
 English, mathematics, and science are strongly recommended.

 Applicants whose first language is not English must satisfy the University's English proficiency requirements.
 If coursework was completed at a non-US institution, transcripts must be evaluated by a WSU approved evaluation service (WES).
 The official course-by-course evaluation must be sent to PharmCAS.

 The undergraduate pre-professional preparation for admission to the Pharm.D. degree program is cited in the B.H.S. with a concentration in pharmaceutical sciences section of this bulletin.
 These courses (or their equivalents) may be taken at Wayne State University, another university, or a community college.
 All prerequisite courses and General Education Requirements should be completed prior to admission to the pharmacy curriculum.
 All such courses (or their equivalents) must be completed with the grade of C (2.0 g.p.a.) or better.
 Grades of C-minus or below, or numerical grades below 2.0 g.p.a., are not acceptable.

 Because of rapid changes in technology, pre-professional science credits must be completed within six years prior to admission to the professional program.

 The Pharmacy College Admission Test (PCAT)

-The PCAT is required for admission.
+The PCAT is required for admission for applicants with a prerequisite g.p.a. lower than 3.0.
 This standardized examination is offered in major cities multiple times per year and must be completed no later than the year prior to admission.
 PCAT exam scores within 5 years of the application deadline are accepted.

 Professional Program Admission